Abandoned & Little-Known Airfields:

 The 1987 USGS topo map still depicted portions of several runways.

-It was not depicted at all (even as an abandoned airfield) on aeronautical charts from the late 1990s.
+Henderson Field was no longer depicted at all (even as an abandoned airfield) on aeronautical charts from the late 1990s.

 The main area where the runways cross is still nothing more than an overgrown field,